 As I’m sure you all know by now, I am currently working on writing my second book and, for that, I am having the pleasure of interviewing some of the most successful riders in showjumping.
-Perhaps most known for his ability to manage everything to perfection, Cian shared so many wise lessons with me during our hour-long conversation, I don’t really need to add anything at all!
-So for today’s blog, I will let Cian do the talking.
+Perhaps most known for his ability to manage everything to perfection, Cian shared so many wise lessons with me during our hour-long conversation back in early 2018, I don’t really need to add anything at all!
+So, for this blog, I will let Cian do the talking.
 Here are 5 lessons I learned from Cian which I hope will also be valuable for you.

 1. Be organized

 “In order to keep everyone informed of the training, and show plans and timings, we have created WhatsApp groups with every member of staff and client.
 There is a group per stable and every night we run through the plan for the next day.
 I also make notes for myself every night, ‘breakfast, gym, ride that horse, teach that client’.
 I have a whole plan for the day and then I tick things off as I go along.
 This works better for the staff as well, as they always know exactly what the plan is in advance and I can always check to find out where everyone is or what they are doing instead of taking people away from their tasks by constantly calling or interrupting them.”